Part 6 Add a single value visualization using a chain search

 You can add a title and description in the '''Visualization Options''' section of the '''Configuration''' panel, but adding separate text boxes provides more flexibility in visual formatting.

-After completing Part 6, your single value inside the donut chart looks similar to this:
+After completing Part 6, your single value inside the donut chart looks similar to the following:

 You've completed Part 6 of the Splunk Dashboard Studio tutorial.

 Now your dashboard has a single value visualization.
-Next, add a drop-down menu input to filter the visualizations you've added so far.
-Continue to Part 7: Add an input.
+Next, adda map showing the connection between geographic locations and purchases.
+Continue to Part 7: Add a map.